aayla-secura/xxxpwn_smart/README.md

 A fork of [xxxpwn](https://github.com/feakk/xxxpwn) adding further optimizations and tweaks.
-Uses predictive text based on a dictionary of words/phrases vs frequencies of occurence (incorporated from [Predictive_Txt_Ex](https://github.com/nyghtowl/Predictive_Txt_Ex)).
+Uses predictive text based on a dictionary of words/phrases vs frequencies of occurrence (incorporated from [Predictive_Txt_Ex](https://github.com/nyghtowl/Predictive_Txt_Ex)).

 ## Differences from xxxpwn: